blake-regalia/graphy.js/README.md

 ----
 #### Stream Control
-For any of the event callbacks listed above, you can control the state of the stream and pause events from being emitted by using calls to `this`.
+For any of the event callbacks listed above, you can control the stream's state and temporarily suspend events from being emitted by using calls to `this`.

 For example:
 ```js